'Alexis Sanchez is the new Balotelli!' - Man Utd flop goes from hero to zero on full Inter debut | Goal.com

 He managed just five goals in 45 appearances in all competitions, failing to show his best form under either Jose Mourinho or Ole Gunnar Solskjaer before moving to Inter on loan this summer.

-Making his full debut on Saturday, however, the forward (briefly) scored twice in the first 22 minutes to give Antonio Conte's men a commanding lead away to Sampdoria early on.
+Making his full debut as Inter beat Sampdoria 3-1 on Saturday, however, the forward (briefly) scored twice in the first 22 minutes to give Antonio Conte's men a commanding lead early on.

 Sanchez may have been rather fortunate to get the credit for the first goal, after Stefano Sensi's shot struck him on its way to goal and went in off the post, but there was no argument over his second, an instinctive first-time finish again from a Sensi effort.